Cognitive Health Check-Up

 There is a total of 117 minor scales in the MMPI-2.
 These scales are broadly categorized under:

-1. Addiction Potential Scale (APS): Assesses the risk of substance abuse.
+1. Addiction Potential Scale (APS): Assess the risk of substance abuse.

 2. Behavioral/Medical Symptoms Scale (BMS): Evaluates behavioral and medical complaints.